MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-show-commands.md

 **Notes:**

-* Materialized view failures do not always indicate that the materialized view is unhealthy.
+* Materialized view failures don't always indicate that the materialized view is unhealthy.
 Errors can be transient and materialization process will continue and can be successful in the next execution.
 * In any case, materialization never skips any data, even in the case of constant failures.
-View is always guaranteed to return the most up to date snapshot of the query, based on *all* records in the source table.
+View is always guaranteed to return the most up-to-date snapshot of the query, based on *all* records in the source table.
-Constant failures will significantly degrade query performance, but will not cause the view to provide incorrect results.
+Constant failures will significantly degrade query performance, but won't cause incorrect results in view queries.
 * Failures can occur due to transient errors (CPU/memory/networking failures) or permanent ones (for example, the source table was changed and the materialized view query is syntactically invalid).
 The materialized view will be automatically disabled in case of schema changes (that are inconsistent with the view definition) or in case the materialized view query is no longer semantically valid.
 For all other failures, the